Ria424/developers-animatesdk-docs/BitmapItem_object/BitmapItem1.md

 #### Usage

-*bitmapItem.compressionType*
+BitmapItem.compressionType

 #### Description

-Property; `string`; a string that determines the type of image compression applied to the bitmap.
+Property; `"photo" | "lossless"`; A string that determines the type of image compression applied to the bitmap.
 Acceptable values are "photo" or "lossless".
-If the value of bitmapItem.useImportedJPEGQuality is false, "photo" corresponds to JPEG with a quality from 0 to 100; if bitmapItem.useImportedJPEGQuality is true, "photo" corresponds to JPEG using the default document quality value.
+If the value of `BitmapItem.useImportedJPEGQuality` is false, "photo" corresponds to JPEG with a quality from 0 to 100; if `BitmapItem.useImportedJPEGQuality` is true, "photo" corresponds to JPEG using the default document quality value.
 The value "lossless" corresponds to GIF or PNG format (see [BitmapItem.useImportedJPEGQuality](../BitmapItem_object/BitmapItem13.md)).

 #### Example

 The following code sets the compressionType property of the first item in the library of the current document to "photo":

 ```javascript
 fl.getDocumentDOM().library.items[0].compressionType = "photo";